What is Customer Journey

 The Tech world is booming, competition is getting more and more fierce and customers are getting less and less tolerant of weak user experiences.
 I think that the general understanding of why you might want to smooth out kinks from experience with your product is pretty clear.

 The bigger question is really - how important customer experience really is in today's world.
-While product or service quality doesn't certainly mean everything even today, it is pretty darn important.
+While product or service quality doesn't certainly mean everything even today, it is quite important.

 80% of customers now consider their experience with a company to be as important as its products. ~ Salesforce